Skip to main content

 Rhineland-Palatinate

-This region is known for its wine production and its cuisine features dishes like Saumagen (stuffed pig's stomach), Handkäse mit Musik (hand cheese with onions and vinegar), and Zwiebelkuchen (onion cake).
+This is wine country, and the cooking matches it, with dishes like Saumagen (stuffed pig's stomach), Handkäse mit Musik (hand cheese with onions and vinegar), and Zwiebelkuchen (onion cake).

 Cultural Significance: